 - Take up employment outside your home for up to 15 hours a week

-- Also be caring for a child on Domiciliary Care Allowance from the Health service Executive.
+- Also be caring for a child on Domiciliary Care Allowance from the HSE.

-You must first clear any employment with the Department of Social and Family Affairs.
-Any income, except earnings from working part-time as a Home Help for the Health Service Executive, will be assessed as means.
+You must first clear any employment with the Department of Social Protection.
+Any income, except earnings from working part-time as a Home Help for the HSE, will be assessed as means.
 During your absence, there must be adequate care for the person requiring full-time care and attention arranged.

-The Department of Social and Family affairs are flexible when assessing the need to provide full-time care and attention and consider the needs of the carer, and the person receiving the care.
+The Department of Social Protection are flexible when assessing the need to provide full-time care and attention and consider the needs of the carer, and the person receiving the care.

 As stated earlier carer’s allowance is means tested.
 This means that the total household income is assessed to find out if you qualify for the grant and at what level of assistance.
 Your means are any income belonging to you or your spouse or partner, property (except your own home) or an asset that could bring in money or provide you with an income, for example occupational pensions or pensions or benefits from another country.

 To carry out a means test, a Social Welfare Inspector will ask you for details of your means.
 The Inspector will do this at your local Social Welfare Office or may call to you at your home.
 They may also ask you to produce documents such as, accounts or bank statements.
 Please give details of all your means when completing your application form.
 A Deciding Officer will make a decision on your entitlement to a pension based on the means test.